-Linux AIX Solaris ./Fortify_SCA< version> linux_x64.runmode text macOS You must uncompress the provided ZIP file before you run the command.
-Fortify_SCA< version> osx_x64.app/Contents/ MacOS/installbuilder.shmode text
+Linux AIX ./Fortify_SCA< version&gt; linux_x64.runmode text macOS You must uncompress the provided ZIP file before you run the command.
+Fortify_SCA< version&gt; osx_x64.app/Contents/ MacOS/installbuilder.shmode text

-Manually Installing Fortify Security Content
+Manually Installing Fortify Software Security Content

-You can install Micro Focus Fortify Software Security Content (Secure Coding Rulepacks and metadata) automatically during the installation.
-However, you can also download Fortify security content from the Fortify Rulepack update server, and then use the fortifyupdate command-line tool to install it.
+You can install Fortify Software Security Content (Fortify Secure Coding Rulepacks and metadata) automatically during the installation.
+However, you can also download Fortify Software Security Content from the Fortify Rulepack update server, and then use the fortifyupdate command-line tool to install it.
 This option is provided for deployment environments that do not have access to the Internet during installation.